Infineon/TLE5012-Magnetic-Angle-Sensor/README.md

 ![Install Library](https://raw.githubusercontent.com/infineon/assets/master/Pictures/Library_Install_ZIP.png)

 ## Usage
 Please follow the example sketches in the /examples directory in this library to learn more about the usage of the library.
-Especially, take care of the SPI and I²C configuration of the sensor.
+Especially, take care of the right interface of the sensor; this library only supports SPI via SSC.
 For more information, please consult the datasheet [here](https://www.infineon.com/dgdl/Infineon-TLE5012B_Exxxx-DS-v02_01-EN.pdf?fileId=db3a304334fac4c601350f31c43c433f).